george24601/notes/specific/mysql/misc.md

+The index in query plan means FTS via index, the real index hit should be range

 One significant difference is blob types are stored in secondary storage, while varbinaries are stored inline in the row in the same way as varchars and other "simple" types.

+make sure you check the query plan when you use the deadlock

 service_id: last bit(byte?) in the IP address + current mysql service's port # - make sure they are different on master and slave